elabftw/elabdoc/doc/user-guide.rst

 * molecule files such as cif, pdb, sdf, and mol files: The resulting icon will display the molecule in 2D or 3D
 * DNA files such as FASTA, gb, ape, dna, and gff: These will be displayed via a fully featured viewer
-* image files such as png, jpg, gif, and tiff/: These will show as a thumbnail icon
+* image files such as png, jpg, gif, and tiff: These will show as a thumbnail icon
 * pdf files: These are shown as thumbnail icons and can optionally be included in pdf exports

 Saving your changes
 -------------------

-To save changes made to the text editor, click the floppy disk icon on the top left of the editor.
-Changes in the text editor are saved automatically every 7 seconds.
+To save changes made to the text editor, click the floppy disk icon on the top left of the editor, or the Save button below it.
+Changes in the text editor are saved automatically 7 seconds after the user stopped typing.

 Changes made to any other field are saved automatically, or saved when you click outside of the field.
 A successful save action is indicated by the "Saved" banner that will show at the top left of the screen.